Tsmorz/UAV-Code/README.md

 # UAV-Code

 This program helps streamline the initial design phase when creating tiltrotor aircraft.
+This type of a/c helps fill the need for efficient cargo carring drones that can operate without a runway and/or landing strip. \

 Edit this file to your chosen airfoil and a/c dimensions:
 ```